The Pre-Trade Pause: A Two-Minute Ritual That Cuts Impulsive Trades

 The pre-trade pause works precisely because most traders cannot do it.
 Two minutes feels like an eternity when you are watching a setup form.
 The brain screams that the opportunity will be gone, that this is the one that will not come back, that pausing means weakness.

-How to Build the Habit in 21 Days
+How to Build the Habit

 One Final Note on Speed